ember-learn/guides-source/guides/release/typescript/application-development/testing.md

 });
 ```

-Now everything type-checks, and we get the nice auto-completion we’re used to when dealing with `this.user` in the test body.
+Now everything type-checks, and we get the nice auto-completion we're used to when dealing with `this.user` in the test body.

 There are still a couple things to be careful about here, however.
-First, we didn’t specify that the `this.user` property was _optional_.
-That means that TypeScript won’t warn you if you do `this.user` _before_ assigning to it.
+First, we didn't specify that the `this.user` property was _optional_.
+That means that TypeScript won't warn you if you do `this.user` _before_ assigning to it.
 Second, every test in our module gets the same `Context`.
-Depending on what you’re doing, that may be fine, but you may end up needing to define multiple distinct test context extensions.
+Depending on what you're doing, that may be fine, but you may end up needing to define multiple distinct test context extensions.
 If you _do_ end up needing to define a bunch of different test context extensions, that may be a sign that this particular set of tests is doing too much.
 That in turn is probably a sign that this particular _component_ is doing too much!

 ## Testing Philosophy